vvvv666/greenfield-docs/src/guide/greenfield-blockchain/modules/storage-module.md

 ```
 ### MsgDeleteGroup

-Used to delete group that is no longer used.
+Used to delete a group that is no longer used.
 Please note that the underlying members are not deleted yet.

 ```protobuf
 message MsgDeleteGroup {